Frederick-Iyela/web-app/README.md

 ####Link to PHPFog

 - [Abunai!](http://abunai-webapp.phpfogapp.com/)
-(Please note that the site is not functional due to problems with the database related to the game.)
+(Please note that the site is functional but the leaderboard does not refresh.)